saleh-hussein/Ideal_weight/README.md

 # Ideal_weight

-The ideal weight application provides you with the status of your current weight whether it is a normal weight or not based on the calculation of body mass rate (BMI).
+The ideal weight Android application provides you with the status of your current weight whether it is a normal weight or not based on the calculation of body mass rate (BMI).
 The application calculates the following results:

 Body status: slim, normal weight, overweight or obese.